gauravraj54646/LPG-Gas_Detector/README.md

 Note: We have used only the temperature sensor as the Flame Sensor module is not available on Tinkercad.
 But the Flame Sensor is shown in the [demo](#demo).

-## Setup Instructions

-Follow these steps to set up and run the Fire Sensor Alarm project:

-1. Hardware Connections and Initial Setup:
-   - Connect the flame sensor (U2) to a digital pin (e.g., D2) on the Arduino (U1).
-   - Connect the red LED (D1) to a digital pin (e.g., D3) on the Arduino and the green LED (D2) to another digital pin (e.g., D4).
-   - Attach the piezo buzzer (PIEZO1) to a digital pin (e.g., D5) on the Arduino.
-   - Power the Arduino using a USB cable or an appropriate power source.

-2. Software Installation and Code Uploading:
-   - Install the Arduino IDE on your computer if not already installed.
-   - Connect the Arduino to your computer via USB and open the Arduino IDE.
-   - Download and load the code for the Fire Sensor Alarm project onto the Arduino.
-   - Ensure that you have the necessary libraries installed for working with digital inputs/outputs and controlling the piezo buzzer.

-3. Configuration Settings and Parameters:
-   - Open the Arduino code in the IDE and review the code comments to understand its functionality and logic.
-   - Depending on the flame sensor used, there may be a need to adjust threshold values for flame detection.
-These values can be modified within the code to fine-tune the sensitivity.
-   - If desired, you can modify the pins assigned for the LEDs and piezo buzzer to match your hardware connections.

-4. Interpreting Alarm Signals and Response:
-   - When the flame sensor detects a flame, it sends a HIGH signal to the Arduino.
-   - The Arduino, upon receiving the flame detection signal, activates the red LED to indicate a fire alarm.
-   - Additionally, the piezo buzzer is activated, producing an audible alarm sound to alert users of a potential fire hazard.
-   - The green LED remains off under normal conditions.
-   - In response to the alarm, users should take appropriate actions based on their safety protocols, such as evacuating the area, notifying authorities, or addressing the source of the flame.

-5. Testing and Monitoring:
-   - Test the Fire Sensor Alarm project by introducing a controlled flame source near the flame sensor.
-   - Observe the behaviour of the LEDs and the piezo buzzer when a flame is detected.
-   - Monitor the system's responsiveness and accuracy in detecting flame incidents.
-   - Regularly check and maintain the system to ensure its proper functioning and reliability.

-By following these steps, you can set up, operate, and monitor the Fire Sensor Alarm project.
-This project serves as an early warning system, providing visual and audible alerts to help detect and respond to potential fire incidents promptly.

 ## Contributing